Gigli saw

 A Gigli saw is a flexible wire saw used by surgeons for bone cutting.
 A Gigli saw is used mainly for amputation, where the bones have to be smoothly cut at the level of amputation.
+It is also used in veterinary medicine for cutting antler, horn, and tusks, as well as bone.

-The saw was invented by Italian obstetrician Leonardo Gigli to simplify the performance of a lateral pubiotomy in obstructed labour.
+The saw was invented by Leonardo Gigli, an Italian obstetrician, to simplify the performance of a lateral pubiotomy in obstructed labour.

+It is featured in the 2023 American horror film Saw X and in Dexter: Resurrection by Ronald Schmidt, the Dark Passenger killer.